noamaianski/portfolio/README.md

 This year (Fall 2020), I enrolled in a Neural Data Science course to challenge myself to learn a new language: **Coding**.
 This portfolio will showcase my acquired skills and different samples of work I've completed in the course.

 ### Creating a DataFrame from a Dictionary
-Here is an example of a code I wrote to [created a DataFrame](Provinces1.md) from a dictionary I made using different online resources.
+Here is an example of a code I wrote to [create a DataFrame](Provinces1.md) from a dictionary I made using different online resources.

 ### Visualizing a DataFrame
 Here is an example of a code I wrote to [visualize the data](covidinprov.md) from the above [example](Provinces1.md).